pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/BusinessReqs-InClassWorksheet.md

 A: For sure!
 I like to go fishing every weekend during the summer.
 It is where I relax and unwind after a long work week.
 I own a small boat and trailer, so I can go to different places.
 I went this past Saturday to a local lake and caught a bunch of different fish

-> Q: That sounds exciting!Do you take any technology with you on your fishing trips
+> Q: That sounds exciting!
+Do you take any technology with you on your fishing trips?

 A: Yes, I always have my iPhone with me.
 I use it to take pictures of what I catch